 I can’t remember a time when I didn’t read or love libraries.
-I was first employed in Toronto as a “page” (what we call “shelver”), and later graduated as a librarian from U of T. At WPL, I work in Information Services at the Main branch.
+I was first employed in Toronto as a “page” (what we now call a “shelver”), and later graduated as a librarian from U of T. At WPL, I work in Information Services at the Main Library.

 My reading tastes are eclectic, but I do savour a good cozy mystery, inspiring memoir, or plant-strong cookbook.
 In addition to books, I enjoy writing, photography, travel, spending time with my family, and chilling out with our Boston Terrier.

 Hello fellow readers!
 My name is Nancy.
 I am a retired banker and for the last six years have been working at my dream job as an Information & Circulation Assistant at the John M. Harper Branch.
 I feel like a kid in a candy store!
 To have access to so many books, movies and DVDs seems like a dream come true.

 I grew up reading the Little House on the Prairie series as well as all of the Nancy Drew, Trixie Belden, Donna Parker, Bobbsey Twins and Cherry Ames offerings.
 As I grew older, I devoured Irving Stone’s historical fiction as well as Sidney Sheldon, James Michener, Jeffrey Archer, Leon Uris, Taylor Caldwell, Arthur Hailey and yes…. even a little Harold Robbins!